karthik/dlab-advanced-r/README.md

 If you're still having trouble getting everything installed, please take a look at some i[nstallation instructions](installation.md) and notes.

 [Etherpad for discussion in class](https://etherpad.mozilla.org/dlabr).
-Please open this link in a new browser, and enter your name on the right.
+Please open this link in a new browser tab, and enter your name on the right.

 After the workshop is done please feel free to clone this repository if you know `Git`.
 Otherwise simply hit `Download ZIP` on the right to grab a full copy.
 Any contributions or suggestions are welcome as issues or pull requests.